Famous French Historians

 Died: October 23, 1688

-Charles du Fresne, sieur du Cange was a French historian, linguist, and philologist.
-He received training to be a lawyer and was admitted to the Paris bar in 1631.
-Following a successful legal career, he assumed the office of treasurer of France.
-He knew many languages and was also a distinguished historian of the Middle Ages and Byzantium.
+Charles du Fresne, sieur du Cange, was a French historian, linguist, and philologist.
+Trained as a lawyer, he was admitted to the Paris bar in 1631 before transitioning to a successful legal career.
+Eventually, he became the treasurer of France.
+Known for his proficiency in multiple languages, du Cange was highly regarded as a historian specializing in the Middle Ages and Byzantium.
+His professional life was marked by significant contributions to the fields of history, linguistics, and philology, establishing him as a prominent figure in academia.

 (Historian)